 Follow Melissa and her family's adventures on Facebook!

 7. Kuramathi Island Resort by Alex from Swedish Nomad

 "Kuramathi Island Resort is one of the most kids friendly resorts in the Maldives.
 The island is big and offers a lot of activities.
 Many people come to the Maldives for a honeymoon, and bringing the kids might not be the best thing.
 But at Kuramathi Maldives they have dedicated activities for children, which means you can get the perfect combo.

 The kids will get a dream trip of a lifetime, and you and your loved one will get a romantic vacation that will be completed with some fun family time as well.
 This resort island is 4-stars, but it was our impression that it easily could've been 5 stars since you have everything you could wish for.

-Kuramathi stands out amongst Maldives family resorts with its dedication to providing an exciting holiday for the entire family.
+Kuramathi stands out amongst the best Maldives family resorts with its dedication to providing an exciting holiday for the entire family.
 And their Bageecha Kids club is everything a kid could dream of.
 It's open from 08:30 in the morning until 19:30, which means you have plenty of time for romance.

 If you go here during a special occasion, the kids club will also have themed activites.
 For example, during halloween the kids will get to dress up.
 During Christmas they can help decorating the christmas tree and much more.